obinna240/Scala-akka/FSM.md

    - An actor can be in a state `become` or `unbecome`
    - However, if it can exist in more than two states, then it is recommended that we use FSMs
    - FSM is a trait
-   - With any FSM two things are key: The state of the machine and the data, as such for our FSM, we declare it by indicating its state and data i.e. ```class FSM1 extends FSM[MachineState, MachineData]```
+   - With any FSM two things are key: The state of the machine and the data, as such for our FSM, we declare it by indicating its state and data i.e. ```class FSM1 extends FSM[FSMState, FSMData]```.
+This also means that all our possible states extends `FSMState` and all of our data extends `FSMData`.
+   - We can now declare all our states and data in a companion object
+    ```
+    object FSM1 {
+      sealed trait FSMState
+      case object State1 extends FSMState
+      case object State2 extends FSMState
+      case object State3 extends FSMState

+      case class FSMData(age: Int, status: String)
+    }
+    ```

+## Implementation
    - There are four parts to a FSM
      - The actor needs to be in a state
      - The actor receives an event